HSA, FSA, HRA Overview

 |Use this...||...in combination with an HSA- compatible, high- deductible medical plan||...to give all employees (including those not enrolled in an HSA- compatible medical plan) the ability to put pre-tax dollars towards medical expenses||...to pay for employee deductibles and medical expenses|

-Employees should not enroll in a Health Savings Account (HSA) and Flexible Spending Account (FSA) at the same time.
-If an employee would like to enroll in both, the employee should enroll in the Dependent Care FSA and the HSA.
+Note: Employees cannot enroll in a Health Savings Account (HSA) and a Flexible Spending Account (FSA) or a Health Reimbursement Account (HRA) at the same time.
+If an employee would like to enroll in both HSA and FSA, the employee should enroll in the Dependent Care FSA and the HSA.
 They should not enroll in both the HSA and FSA medical care account.

-Zenefits does not offer limited FSAs which are meant to be paired with an HSA.
+Zenefits does not offer limited purpose FSAs (LPFSA) and HRAs which are meant to be paired with an HSA.
 For more information about the FSA options available through Zenefits, see the Getting Started with FSAs page.

 Thank you for the feedback!